GLOBAL MARKETS-Shares limp toward biggest monthly drop since February

 "Both series (manufacturing and services) seem to be converging on a point close to 50 consistent with an economy that is neither expanding nor contracting.
 Things could be worse.
 But markets are not likely to take too much comfort from this set of data."

-Chinese blue-chips .CSI300 ended down 0.6%, while Hong Kong's Hang Seng Index .HSI gave up earlier gains to finish 0.5% lower, weighed by another 1.9% drop in property developers that have lost more than 13% this month .HSMPI.
+Chinese blue chips .CSI300 ended down 0.6%, while Hong Kong's Hang Seng Index .HSI gave up earlier gains to finish 0.5% lower, weighed down by another 1.9% drop in property developers that have lost more than 13% this month .HSMPI.

 China's largest private property developer, Country Garden, warned of default risks if its financial performance continued to deteriorate, fuelling concerns that piecemeal support measures from Chinese authorities are not enough to engineer a turnaround in a critical sector.